Online Map Collections

 The maps date from the late 18th century to the middle of the 20th century, and comprise private surveys, detailed Ordnance Survey maps and a selection of plans showing the Manchester Ship Canal and Docks.

-To help you locate the sheet you need from a series, either view the index map or search using the Old Maps Online interactive map.
-When searching for maps using the interactive map, please zoom in for best results.
+To help you locate the sheet you need from a series, view the index map or browse the selected maps.

 - William Green.
 A Plan of Manchester and Salford, drawn from an actual survey by William Green, begun in the year 1787 and completed in 1794.